vivekimsit/frontend-coding-exercise-angular/README.md

 ```
 This runs tests for the frontend.

-Tests for the backend are not required.
+You should not write tests for the backend or E2E tests.

-E2E tests are out of scope.